shadowknight55/React-timer/README.md

 week6
 added sample data and two more charts that can be switched around
 ## Overview
-This is a focus timer that can help with work or anything when you need to focus for a set time
+This is a simple timmer app made with react and vite it was made to help people fouces and a few of its features include Streaks streak history a way to earn rewards and view ones you have not gotten a chat to show your progress in 3 different ways
 ## Setup Instructions
 1. **Clone the repository:**
    ```bash